South Dakota Misses the Mark in Analysis of Tobacco Tax

 In any case, smoking will remain far higher than what the SDLRC is claiming.
 The new figures imply that revenues will increase by $35 million compared to the 2020 status quo, to a new high of $83.9 million.
 This is a significant difference from SDLRC, which assumes instead that $69.4 million will be the new revenue total in 2020.

 But even this analysis fails to show black market activity that can and does occur when the government taxes “sin products” at a higher rate.
-History has shown that while governments expect a big financial windfall from revenue increases that rarely happen , Clearly, though, the analysis shows that the policy change will do little in getting tobacco users to quit.
+History has shown that while governments expect a big financial windfall from revenue increases, large revenue increases rarely happen.
+Clearly, though, the analysis shows that the policy change will do little in getting tobacco users to quit.
 Policies should be used to provide consumers with an exit ramp off of smoking, instead of punishing them to fatten potential revenues.